VidhuGupta/Weather-Prediction/README.md

 # Weather-Prediction
-Weather Prediction webpage using Python Libraries and Machine Learning Algorithms
+Design of Weather Prediction webpage using Python Libraries and Machine Learning Algorithms